 7:00AM to 5:00PM

-A stormwater drain is the most effective way to remove rainwater from your property.
+Stormwater drains are the most effective way to remove stormwater runoff or rainwater from your property.

-That’s why we decided to introduce you to some of the top causes behind a blocked stormwater drain and how to prevent or avoid them altogether.
+That’s why we decided to introduce you to some of the top causes behind blocked stormwater drainage systems or your sewer system and how to prevent your clogged stormwater drainage systems altogether.
 So, dive in!

-The primary reason behind a blocked stormwater drain is the accumulation of dirt and debris that enters it along with rainwater, since it doesn’t only capture stormwater runoff but also capture sediments, especially from the roof and gutters after a period of heavy rain.
+The primary reason behind a blocked stormwater drainage system is the accumulation of dirt and debris that enters it along with rainwater, since it doesn’t only capture stormwater runoff but also capture sediments, especially from the roof and gutters after a period of heavy rain.
 This can include twigs, branches and leaves, and plastics or bird corpses lying on the roof or gutter.
 Combining everything through time without proper plumbing maintenance, clogged stormwater pits are unavoidable.
 That is why, as property owners, maintaining and managing stormwater drainage system is a must.

 Not only that, but the drainage channels from your driveway or garage may also feed into this drain, which may bring more foreign material with the water.

-If you have a tree near the stormwater drain, its roots are likely to enter the drain to absorb the water and nutrients.
-And their width can obstruct the passage within the pipes impeding the water flow.
+If you have a tree near poorly managed stormwater drainage systems, its tree roots are likely to enter the drain or stormwater pipes to absorb the water and nutrients.
+And their width can obstruct the passage within the pipes and stormwater system impeding the water flow.
 Thus you can have clogged storm drain.

 Besides, the roots can forcefully penetrate the drain to reach the ground and the nutrients below it.
 In many cases, the force of intrusion can break the drain.
 You may need to repair or replace it depending on the extent of the damage.

 Similar to the plumbing lines inside your home, the stormwater drain outside is susceptible to corrosion with the amount of moisture it’s exposed to.
-Corrugated steel, one of the most preferred materials for stormwater drains, is prone to corrosion by microbial matter that enters it with water and plant debris.
+Corrugated steel, one of the most preferred materials for stormwater drains, is prone to corrosion by microbial matter that enters your existing storm drains with water and plant debris.

-The cracks thus formed can also result in a leaking stormwater drain, and the leaking water can damage your home’s foundation over time.
+The cracks thus formed can also result in a leaking stormwater drainage system, and the leaking water or excess stormwater can damage your home’s foundation over time.
 Likewise, pools of water on the ground can damage the lawn or get absorbed by it, affecting the floors of your home.

 A minor clog in the drain can generally be broken down with a plunger.
 Carefully place the plunger on the drain cover to create a tight seal.
 Then use swift to and fro movements to break the clog.
 Finally, use a garden hose to flush the debris down the drain.

-However, this method may not be effective nor the best way for all clogged drains and repairing or replacing the drain in case of damage can be difficult to do by yourself.
+However, this method may not be effective nor the best way for all clogged drains and repairing or replacing the drain in case of damage and can be difficult to do by yourself.
 But you can rely on the techniques used by professional plumbers to resolve any issue with your stormwater drain systems.
 Some of a clogged stormwater drainage work include: